 - What systematic barriers exist that may limit or impede any diversity efforts you’re taking?

 Keeping these terms separate and clear helps me focus on the scope of my work and the goals of trainings I facilitate, like unconscious bias trainings.
 For me, that training is about ensuring the tricks our brains play on us don’t interrupt the diversity efforts and equitable practices we are working to integrate.
 It’s about realizing that diversity efforts, without equitable practices and intentional inclusion, will always fall short.

-For us as individuals that are part of larger companies and organizations, I hope separating these terms and becoming clearer about the language will help us engage in deeper and more meaningful conversations that encourage a fresh perspective.
+For us individuals that are part of larger companies and organizations, I hope separating these terms and becoming clearer about language will help us engage in deeper, more meaningful conversations that encourage a fresh perspective.
 It helps us ask hard questions like: